Asana Customer Templates: Standardize the craft, keep the speed

 One working manager put it more concretely—the blend of visibility and checklists prevents missed steps:

-“By overseeing our content calendar in Asana, we can see everything that’s going out in a given month, what channel it’s for, and where it is in development.
-Task archetypes for each content type ensures we don’t miss any important steps in each deliverable’s process.”
+“By managing our content calendar in Asana, we can see everything that’s going out in a given month, what channel it’s for, and where it is in development.
+Task templates for each content type ensures we don’t miss any critical steps in each deliverable’s process.”

 Lewis Leong, Marketing Project Manager at AppLovin